pagkly/Zed/Investopedia/Investing/Current Ratio.md

 Image by Sabrina Jiang © Investopedia 2020

 In this example, Company A has much more inventory than Company B, which will be harder to turn into cash in the short-term.
-Perhaps this inventory is overstocked or unwanted, which may eventually reduce its value on the balance sheet.
+Perhaps this inventory is overstocked or unwanted, which may eventually reduce its value on the [[Balance Sheet]].
 Company B has more cash, which is the most liquid asset, and more accounts receivable which could be collected more quickly than inventory can be liquidated.
 Although the total value of current assets matches, Company B is in a more liquid, solvent position.

 The current liabilities of Company A and Company B are also very different.
 Company A has more accounts payable while Company B has a greater amount of short-term notes payable.
 This would be worth more investigation because it is likely that the accounts payable will have to be paid before the entire balance of the notes payable account.
 However, Company B does have fewer wages payable, which is the liability most likely to be paid in the short term.